jameshanlon/cheese/cheese/pages/home-surveys.md

 During the survey, a large extractor fan is fitted to an external door and run continuously to reduce the pressure inside the house.
 This causes cold air to be drawn in though any gaps.
-As we work through each room in the house we use the thermal imaging camera to look for cold spots.
+As we work through each room in the house we use the thermal imaging camera to look for cold spots which point to thermal faults in the fabric of the building.
 These may be caused by gaps to the outside through which draughts are pulled by the fan, or by poor thermal insulation from cold bridging or missing insulation etc.

 As the householder, you are involved directly with the survey by accompanying the surveyor to see first hand how heat moves around your home and where it is